James M. Wayne: Personal life

-From 1818 to 1821, he built a Regency style home in Savannah.
-In 1831, he sold his home to his niece, Sarah Anderson (née Stites) Gordon and her husband, William Washington Gordon, who studied law under Wayne and later served as the Mayor of Savannah.
+Between 1818 and 1820, he built a Regency-style home at 10 East Oglethorpe Avenue in Savannah.
+In 1831, he sold his home to his niece, Sarah Anderson (née Stites) Gordon and her husband, William Washington Gordon, who studied law under Wayne and later served as the mayor of Savannah.
 Sarah and William were Juliette's grandparents.
 Today, the home is called the Juliette Gordon Low Birthplace.

-Wayne died on July 5, 1867, in Washington, D.C. and was interred in Laurel Grove Cemetery in Savannah, Georgia.
+Wayne died on July 5, 1867, in Washington, D.C., and was interred in Laurel Grove Cemetery in Savannah.

 Legacy and honors

 During World War II the Liberty ship SS James M. Wayne was built in Brunswick, Georgia, and named in his honor.

 The Georgia Historical Society holds a collection of James Moore Wayne's papers.
 The collection is available for research and contains correspondence and miscellaneous papers, dating 1848 to 1863.
 Wayne was President of the Georgia Historical Society from 1841 to 1854, and then again from 1856 to 1862.